 38. Platform 9 ¾ at King’s Cross Station

 Can’t stomach coming all this way just to stay inside?
-Put on your wellies and your raincoat and just head out anyway.
+Put on your boots and your raincoat and just head out anyway.
 Here are a few spots worth checking out even when the weather is damp.

 39. Hampstead Heath

-Get a taste of English countryside without leaving London.
-This wild park is over 800 acres and includes multiple viewpoints looking over the city.
-On a rainy day, you can soak up the atmosphere (see what I did there?) before heading back into Hampstead to toast yourself dry in a cozy pub.
+On a rainy day, you can soak up the atmosphere along with the rain before heading back into Hampstead to toast yourself dry in a cozy pub.

 40. Tower of London

 The Tower of London includes a mix of indoor and outdoor spaces, but don’t cancel your visit plans to avoid the rain.
-There are plenty of covered or indoor exhibits, including the Crown Jewels, if you need to dash out of a rainstorm.
-A dark and stormy day also adds to the atmosphere when you’re walking the tower’s walls or visiting centuries-old prison chambers.
+There are plenty of covered or indoor areas, including the Crown Jewels and armories exhibits.

 41. Chinatown

 Snacking your way through Chinatown has become pretty famous on social media.
 None of the streets in this area are covered, but a downpour may be your sign to commit to that restaurant you’re eyeing.
-You may also have better luck with short queues if the weather has discouraged some influencers.